 All travelers are encouraged to get tested 72 hours prior to travel to ensure the safety of all participants, regardless of vaccination status.

 You are encouraged to secure travel insurance on your flights, lodging, and all other arrangements related to participating in the FRN Network Winter Program.
 In the event of an unavoidable Program cancellation as we have seen with the COVID-19 pandemic, you may want the option to have your travel expenses refunded or credited.

 I am seeking housing accommodations while participating in the Network Winter 2022 Program.
 What will housing look like for participants?

 Participants seeking housing accommodations will be housed on the campus of the Universidad del Sagrado Corazón.
 Sagrado has two on-campus residence halls, one for females and another for males.
 Participants seeking housing will be housed in double rooms equipped with beds, air conditioning, desks with chairs, closets, refrigerator and telephone for inbound calls.
 All visitors are asked to bring their own bedding, toiletries, and other personal items to make their stay comfortable.
 Participants are welcome to make their own lodging arrangements, at their own expense, if campus housing is not of interest.

 What are the expectations for participants living in the residence halls?

-Visitors are required to follow public health guidance, which includes wearing face coverings (except when in dorm room), practicing physical distancing, ensuring frequent hand washing, and limiting the size of social gatherings in small spaces.
+Visitors are required to follow public health guidance, which may include wearing face coverings, practicing physical distancing, ensuring frequent hand washing, and limiting the size of social gatherings in small spaces.